 It is possible that the annual appraisals of our properties may not be spread evenly throughout the year and that new appraisals may differ from the prior valuation utilized in the most recent prior valuation.
 As such, when these appraisals are reflected in our Independent Valuation Firm's valuation of our real estate portfolio, there may be a material change in our NAV per share for each class of our common stock.
 Property valuation changes can occur for a variety reasons, such as local real estate market conditions, the financial condition of our tenants, or lease expirations.
 For example, we will regularly face lease expirations across our portfolio, and as we move further away from lease commencement toward the end of a lease term, the valuation of the underlying property will be expected to drop depending on the likelihood of a renewal or a new lease on similar terms.
-Such a valuation drop can be particularly significant when closer to a lease expiration, especially for single tenant buildings or where an individual tenant occupies a large portion of a building.
+Such a valuation changes during periods in which we have a large portion of a building.
 We are at the greatest risk of these valuation changes during periods in which we have a large number of lease expirations as well as when the lease of a significant tenant is closer to expiration.
 Similarly, if a tenant will have an option in the future to purchase one of our properties from us at a price that is less than the current valuation of the property, then if the value of the property exceeds the option price, the valuation will be expected to decline and begin to approach the purchase price as the date of the option approaches.